chenghungpan/Deploy_Llama2_on_AWS_SageMaker/README.md

 For the list of available DLC images, see [Available Deep Learning Containers Images](available_images.md).
 You can find more information on the images available in Sagemaker [here](https://docs.aws.amazon.com/sagemaker/latest/dg/pre-built-containers-frameworks-deep-learning.html)

-## License

-This project is licensed under the Apache-2.0 License.

-`smdistributed.dataparallel` and `smdistributed.modelparallel` are released under the [AWS Customer Agreement](https://aws.amazon.com/agreement/).

 ## Table of Contents

  [Getting Started](#getting-started)